-The university reserves the right to reject any applicant whose record does not indicate potential success at University of Houston-Clear Lake, notwithstanding the completion of other requirements.
-The university also reserves the right to further evaluate any applicant by using psychological, achievement and/or aptitude tests and personal interviews.
-Additionally, the university reserves the right to reject any applicant who falsifies information that is submitted for admission consideration or used to determine admissibility to the university.
-Readmission may be denied to any former students who has falsified university documents or who has used a university official's signature inappropriately, for personal benefit or gain.
+The university reserves the right to reject applicants whose record does not indicate potential success at University of Houston-Clear Lake, notwithstanding the completion of other requirements.
+The university also reserves the right to further evaluate applicants by using psychological, achievement and/or aptitude tests and personal interviews.
+Additionally, the university reserves the right to reject applicants who falsify information submitted for admission consideration or used to determine admissibility to the university.
+Readmission may be denied to former students who have falsified university documents or who have used a university official's signature inappropriately, for personal benefit or gain.